Perpetually Connected

 Connected TV is Here

 One area that this research highlighted is the massive growth in connected TV for video viewing.
-In its “2013 Mobile Trends for Marketers,” Forrester says there are one million apps available, and globally, 150 million tablets and one billion smartphones are in use.
+In its “2013 Mobile Trends for Marketers,” Forrester says one million apps are available globally, 150 million tablets, and one billion smartphones in use.

 Forrester’s three conclusions — and the effect on Christian ministries:

 1. Connected TV devices are more than a gimmick.
-By 2017, more U.S. households will have a connected television than connected game console or connected Blu-ray player.
-There has never been an easier time than now for ministries to use film, storytelling and episodic content to spread the gospel via online streaming services, as people watch more online video content on their LED TV’s.
+By 2017, more U.S. households will have a connected television than a game console or Blu-ray player.
+There has never been an easier time than now for ministries to use film, storytelling, and episodic content to spread the gospel via online streaming services as people watch more online video content on their LED tvs.

-2. Time spent in cars and in front of a TV “still” a huge opportunity.
-Throughout history when ground-breaking technologies have been introduced, Christian entrepreneurs have recognized opportunity and seized it.
-The “next big thing” is the Internet of Things, a world of networked cars, TV’s, and devices.
-This means we need to think now about engaging audiences in ways that propel 21st-century gospel storytelling.
+2. Time spent in cars and in front of a TV is “still” a huge opportunity.
+Throughout history, when ground-breaking technologies have been introduced, Christian entrepreneurs have recognized and seized opportunities.
+The “next big thing” is the Internet of Things, a world of networked cars, TVs, and devices.
+This means we must now consider engaging audiences in ways that propel 21st-century gospel storytelling.

-3. Online video is the “crown jewel” of future media ministry opportunity.
-As mobile grows, so does the use of video on smartphones and tablets (which Forrester looks at as distinct from a smartphone and more as a kind of hybrid PC).
+3. Online video is the “crown jewel” of future media ministry opportunities.
+As mobile devices grow, so does the use of video on smartphones and tablets (which Forrester looks at as distinct from a smartphone and more as a hybrid PC).

 Cross-Channel, Omni-Channel, and Multichannel